EnderBaggins/Aperture_plotting/README.md

 #### Internal Attributes
 Do not change these directly.
 Please use the `apt_fig` object functions to change these.

+- `name`: The name of the plot.
+This is set by the plot constructor function. and should also be the string that references the `apt_plot` object.

-- `func`: A lambda function of the form func(data).
+- `fld_val`: A lambda function on the data.
 This is set by the plot constructor function and defines the specific data to plot

+- `data`: A reference to the dataset to plot.
+This is used when you want to plot a different dataset than the one the figure was created with.
+This is useful for comparing datasets.

 - `plot_function`: This is the specific plotting function (e.g., colorplot which calls pcolormesh and sets the colorbar).
 This is set by the plot constructor function.
 It takes data as an input.

-- `name`: The name of the plot.
-This is set by the plot constructor function. and should also be the string that references the `apt_plot` object.
+-`step`: The step number that the data is loaded at. changed by self.set_step which is used to reload the data at a new step.

 - `position`: The position of the plot in the figure grid.
 This is set by the `add_plot` or `move_plot` method of the `apt_fig` object.